harsh2602/tdil/README.md

 Here I write byte-sized articles about what I have learned.
 I was initially thinking of putting the repo as `Today I Learned` but soon figured out it's hard to post a completed article everyday.

 My goal is to get better at Front-end and programming as a whole.

-#### P.S. : Views are my own but any improvements/fixes are greatly accepted.